 Photopoints were established to capture images where vegetation shifts were observed and/or at representative locations throughout the site.
 Waypoints were marked with a Garmin GPS unit and named sequentially by site.
-Photos were taken facing north, east, south and west at each point.
+Photos were taken facing the direction that best captured the vegetation community(ies).